-In order to identify periods of distress in equity market valuations, the risk dashboard monitors equity indexes at the global level (indicator 5.2.a), which include major corporations listed in American, Asian and European stock markets, as well as sector-specific indexes (indicator 5.2.b) for EU-based banks, insurance companies, industrial firms and building materials corporations.
+In order to identify periods of distress in equity market valuations, the risk dashboard monitors sector-specific indexes (indicator 5.3.a) for EU-based banks, insurance companies, industrial firms and building materials corporations.

-Furthermore, an indicator of equity markets' implied volatility (indicator 5.2.c), as a measure of uncertainty about the future evolution of prices, is included in the risk dashboard.
+Furthermore, an indicator of equity markets' implied volatility (indicator 5.3.b), as a measure of uncertainty about the future evolution of prices, is included in the risk dashboard.
 Implied volatility can be observed at different time horizons (from one year and up to ten years) and is derived from at-the-money options observed in the market.
-In the case of the equity market, the risk dashboard includes the Chicago Board Options Exchange Volatility Index (CBOE VIX Index) for the US market and the VSTOXX index for the euro area, both of which are based on the weighted average of the implied volatilities for a wide range of strikes.
-Recent studies show that the CBOE VIX Index has a powerful explanatory power as regards co-movements of EU government bond spreads, which, in turn, may signal the presence of union-wide financial contagion.
+In the case of the equity market, the risk dashboard includes the VSTOXX index for the euro area based on the weighted average of the implied volatilities for a wide range of strikes.